hayooucom/zycode/extensions/json-language-features/server/README.md

 ## Try

-The JSON language server is shipped with [Visual Studio Code](https://code.visualstudio.com/) as part of the built-in VSCode extension `json-language-features`.
+The JSON language server is shipped with [ZY Studio Code](https://code.visualstudio.com/) as part of the built-in VSCode extension `json-language-features`.
 The server is started when the first JSON file is opened.
 The [VSCode JSON documentation](https://code.visualstudio.com/docs/languages/json) for detailed information on the user experience and has more information on how to configure the language support.

 ## Integrate

 If you plan to integrate the JSON language server into an editor and IDE, check out [this page](https://microsoft.github.io/language-server-protocol/implementors/tools/) if there's already an LSP client integration available.

 You can also launch the language server as a command and connect to it.
-For that, install the `vscode-json-languageserver` npm module:
+For that, install the `zycode-json-languageserver` npm module:

-`npm install -g vscode-json-languageserver`
+`npm install -g zycode-json-languageserver`

-Start the language server with the `vscode-json-languageserver` command.
+Start the language server with the `zycode-json-languageserver` command.
 Use a command line argument to specify the preferred communication channel:

 ```
-vscode-json-languageserver --node-ipc
+zycode-json-languageserver --node-ipc
-vscode-json-languageserver --stdio
+zycode-json-languageserver --stdio
-vscode-json-languageserver --socket=<port>
+zycode-json-languageserver --socket=<port>
 ```

 To connect to the server from NodeJS, see Remy Suen's great write-up on [how to communicate with the server](https://github.com/rcjsuen/dockerfile-language-server-nodejs#communicating-with-the-server) through the available communication channels.

 ## Participate

-The source code of the JSON language server can be found in the [VSCode repository](https://github.com/microsoft/vscode) at [extensions/json-language-features/server](https://github.com/microsoft/vscode/tree/master/extensions/json-language-features/server).
+The source code of the JSON language server can be found in the [VSCode repository](https://github.com/microsoft/zycode) at [extensions/json-language-features/server](https://github.com/microsoft/zycode/tree/master/extensions/json-language-features/server).

-File issues and pull requests in the [VSCode GitHub Issues](https://github.com/microsoft/vscode/issues).
-See the document [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) on how to build and run from source.
+File issues and pull requests in the [VSCode GitHub Issues](https://github.com/microsoft/zycode/issues).
+See the document [How to Contribute](https://github.com/microsoft/zycode/wiki/How-to-Contribute) on how to build and run from source.

 Most of the functionality of the server is located in libraries:

 - [jsonc-parser](https://github.com/microsoft/node-jsonc-parser) contains the JSON parser and scanner.
-- [vscode-json-languageservice](https://github.com/microsoft/vscode-json-languageservice) contains the implementation of all features as a re-usable library.
+- [zycode-json-languageservice](https://github.com/microsoft/zycode-json-languageservice) contains the implementation of all features as a re-usable library.
-- [vscode-languageserver-node](https://github.com/microsoft/vscode-languageserver-node) contains the implementation of language server for NodeJS.
+- [zycode-languageserver-node](https://github.com/microsoft/zycode-languageserver-node) contains the implementation of language server for NodeJS.

 Help on any of these projects is very welcome.